SrikarPot/435-Project/Report.md

 end ENUM_SORTING
 ```
+### Considerations
+We have gotten correct implementations for CUDA uploaded to the github, along with their corresponding caliper files.
+We were running into issues with testing MPI algorithms, so for now we only have the "rough draft" version of these uploaded to our github.
+We plan on thouroughly testing these and making appropiate psuedo code.
+In addition, we are struggling to formulate a valid MPI implementation for many of the algorithms, so we plan to sort those issues out.

 ## 3. Project implementation
 Implement your proposed algorithms, and test them starting on a small scale.
 Instrument your code, and turn in at least one Caliper file per algorithm;